Computer networking has various purposes which include:

 ✓ Remote Communication

 Remote communication refers to the transmission of data signals between two communication devices located at different locations.
 A computer that tries to access resources from another computer on the network is called a remote client while the computer being accessed is called a remote host.
-Remote communication has been made possible use of wireless transmission media such as radio waves, microwave and satellite
+Remote communication has been made possible by use of wireless transmission media such as radio waves, microwave and satellite

 ✓ Distributed Processing Facilities

 Distributed data processing is a computer-networking method in which multiple computers across different locations share computer-processing capability.
 This is in contrast to a single, centralized server managing and providing processing capability to all connected systems.
-Computers that comprise the distributed data-processing network are located at different locations but interconnected means of wireless or satellite links.
+Computers that comprise the distributed data-processing network are located at different locations but interconnected by means of wireless or satellite links.

 Files reside on the user’s computer rather than on a central computer.
 Branch offices in a large organization have their own servers that store data, information and other resources required for the daily operations.
 These servers would periodically update the central computer.